RenderMan Procedural Primitives

 Animation

-If radius of the cloud is increased over several frames it would create the illusion of a fireworkds explosion.
+If the radius of the cloud is increased over several frames it would create the illusion of a fireworks explosion.
 The ripoints scripts implemented in this tutorial could be instanced by each particle in a Maya or Houdini particle system.
-When viewed within the modeler, such a particle system might look relatively unimpressive, however, when rendered the final particle system would appear to be very complex.
+When viewed within the modeler, such a particle system might look relatively unimpressive, however, the final particle system would appear to be complex.

 © 2002- Malcolm Kesson.
 All rights reserved.